-You’ve identified a way to improve your medical device—a small design tweak, a software patch, or a change in materials.
-Now what?
-Before you brace for a long and costly regulatory review, you should see if your change qualifies for the Special 510(k) program.
-This pathway is the FDA’s solution for getting safe and effective device modifications to market more quickly.
-It’s a focused review process that relies on your internal quality systems and a clear summary of your changes.
-This guide will explain the key requirements and help you determine if this accelerated route is the right fit for you.
+You’ve found a way to improve your medical device—maybe a small design tweak, a software patch, or a material change.
+What comes next?
+Before you assume a long and costly regulatory review is your only option, check if your update qualifies for the Special 510(k) program.
+This pathway is the FDA’s solution for a specific special 510 k device modification, getting safe changes to market more quickly.
+A focused review process can dramatically shorten the special 510k timeline, since it relies on your internal quality systems.
+This guide explains the key requirements to help you decide if this accelerated route is right for you.

 Key Takeaways